alexqwerty2000/FoodOrderApp/README.md

 Download Expo from AppStore or PlayMarket on your mobile device

-Turn On your camera and scan QR-code
+Turn On camera on mobile device and scan QR-code